nefarius/FireShock/README.md

 ## How it works
 Once installed the `fireshock.sys` filter driver will be loaded into the driver stack of any compatible DualShock 3 or 4 controller connected to the system via USB.
 It sits under `HIDUSB.SYS` and monitors/intercepts the URBs sent from `HIDUSB.SYS` to the USB PDO.

 If a DualShock 3 gets connected to the USB hub, the filter will inject a modified configuration and HID report descriptor which describes a button and axis layout similar to the DualShock 4.
 After the USB device was successfully initialized it sends a "magic" start packet to the _control endpoint_ so the controller will continously start sending HID input reports via the _interrupt in endpoint_ on interface 0.
 If an _interrupt in_ transfer was requested, the request gets sent down to the USB PDO, the result intercepted and translated by the filter and completed.
+If an _interrupt out_ (e.g. rumble state change) transfer was requested, the request gets converted into an output report and redirected to the _control endpoint_.

 ## Sources